Henry Walter Bates – Naturalist & Explorer (1825-1892)

 One of the peculiarities Bates mentions about his time in Amazonia, being a British naturalist, came in the months of June and July when the villagers, deprived of meat, shoot the oncoming flock of Cuvier’s toucan (Ramphastos cuvieri), a brightly coloured bird.
 For several weeks afterwards, each family has the rare treat of daily stewed toucan.
 If only The Lord’s Prayer was written in the Amazon.
 Bates mentions in his work ‘The Naturalist on the River Amazons’ that one his worst experiences was not from alligators, serpents, or jaguar, but of the irregularity and absence of news from the outside world.
-He writes that “I was obliged, at last, to come to the conclusion that the contemplation of Nature alone is not sufficient to fill the human heart and mind.”
+He writes:

 Alexander von Humboldt – Naturalist, Geographer & Explorer (1769-1859)

 Humboldt brought many new world animals recognition.
-One, named the uakari monkey was encountered by Humboldt while he was at a Jesuit mission.
+One, named the uakari monkey, was encountered by Humboldt while he was at a Jesuit mission.
 Its local name, cacajao, was what Humboldt reported its name to be.
 Unfortunately, the local people and all speakers of the language are now extinct and so we will never know its true meaning.
-Because of the monkeys distinct look when compared to other New World primates, we can assume the name described the monkey’s appearance, but it could quite easily refer to spirituality, sound, or taste.
+Because of the monkey’s distinct look when compared to other New World primates, we can assume the name described the monkey’s appearance (photo below), but it could quite easily refer to spirituality, sound, or taste.

 In Humboldt’s ‘Personal narrative of travels to the equinoctial regions of the new continent during the years 1799-1904’ he writes that the locals tell stories of the cacajao monkeys and capuchins placing themselves in circles and striking the extremely hard shells of capucaya with a stone to get to the triangular almond-like seeds.
 When describing the seeds, Humboldt mentions that “their taste is extremely agreeable when they are fresh; but the oil, with which they abound, and which is so useful in the arts, becomes easily rancid.
 Although at the Upper Oroonoko we often ate considerable quantities of these almonds for want of other food, we never felt any bad effects from so doing.”
 This of course is Humboldt’s report on Brazil nuts.